richardcavell/BASICloader/README.txt

     * Output in uppercase, lowercase or mixed case

+    * Automatically add a build date

-    * Add custom REM statements and build date
+    * Add custom REM statements

     * Produce and use checksums to ensure the program is typed correctly